jpacerqueira-zz/SparkElasticSearchPublisher/elastic/README.md

  GFANS Prototype

 - SparkElasticAggregator ::
-   Extracts, flattens and transforms json data
+   Extracts, flattens and transforms and publishes json data as parquet files for spark
-   To indexable published parquet files

 - hdfs paths :